Type A and Type B Personality (Free 3-Min Test)

 Type B Personality

 Type B is often called “non-Type A.” A person with a Type B personality is everything that a person with a Type A personality is not.
-Type B personalities are not as concerned with being the best or finishing first.
+Type B personalities are less concerned with being the best or finishing first.
 Rather than powering toward an end goal, people with a Type B personality may prefer to explore different possibilities and ways to achieve that goal.
 Life is about the journey rather than the destination.

 Think that the Type B life sounds pretty stress-free?
 So do we.
 And that big difference made a huge impact on the initial research into Type A and Type B personalities.
 In fact, Type B personalities were actually likely to live longer.